KeonHeeLee/study-natural-language/README.md

 # Study-natural-language
-Repo To study natural language with kkma & KoNLpy.
+Repo To study natural language with kkma & KoNLpy.<br>
+Below two modules is Korean analysis modules.<br>
+This study-result will be reflected in chat-bot system or many systems.

 ## Setting